-He served as board chair of the Destination Marketing Association International (DMAI) based in Washington, D.C., and as deputy chair of the Pacific Asia Travel Association (PATA) based in Bangkok, Thailand and as a Games Ambassador for the 2010 Olympic Winter & Paralympic Games held in Vancouver and Whistler, Canada.
-He was also President of Pacific Coast Public Television until the Spring of 2014, CEO of Tourism Edmonton, Managing Director at Vancouver, Coast and Mountains and TIABC.
+Rick served as board chair of Destination International (DI) based in Washington, D.C., and as deputy chair of the Pacific Asia Travel Association (PATA) based in Bangkok, Thailand and as a Games Ambassador for the 2010 Olympic Winter & Paralympic Games held in Vancouver and Whistler, Canada.
+He was also President of Pacific Coast Public Television, CEO of Tourism Edmonton, and Managing Director at the start of TIABC.
+He was a founding member of the board for the Canadian Tourism Commission.

-These and many other senior volunteer roles anchored Rick’s full time career as President & CEO of Tourism Vancouver, an international award winning, 1,000 member organization widely recognized as a global leader in destination marketing, sales, management, and visitor experiences.
-Under his leadership, Tourism Vancouver has played a significant role in shaping Vancouver and B.C.’s future including the initiation of the Vancouver Convention Centre Expansion Taskforce, which led to the new centre that is partially funded by Tourism Vancouver’s $90-million investment.
+These and many other volunteer roles anchored Rick’s full time career as President & CEO of Tourism Vancouver, an international award winning, 1,000 member organization widely recognized as a global leader in destination marketing, sales, management, and visitor experiences.
+Under his leadership, Tourism Vancouver played a significant role in shaping tourism’s future including initiating the Vancouver Convention Centre Expansion Taskforce, which led to the new centre funded by Tourism Vancouver’s $90-million investment along with investments from the federal and provincial governments.

-A wide range of programs began during Antonson’s watch, including the organization’s partnership with the City of Vancouver on Keep Vancouver Spectacular (an annual clean-up initiative now in its 19th year), Canada’s largest restaurant promotion, Dine Out Vancouver Festival and creating Tickets Tonight, which sells over $3.5 million in performing arts and event tickets each year.
-He also chaired development of the TaxiHost driver training program, which has seen thousands of drivers graduate from the Justice Institute’s program in the past 17 years.
+A wide range of community and tourism programs began during Antonson’s watch, including the organization’s partnership with the City of Vancouver on Keep Vancouver Spectacular (an annual clean-up initiative now in its 25th year), Canada’s largest restaurant promotion, the Dine Out Vancouver Festival, and co-creating Tickets Tonight, selling over $4 million in performing arts and event tickets each year.
+He also chaired development of the TaxiHost driver training program, which has seen thousands of drivers graduate from the Justice Institute’s program.

 Capilano University awarded Antonson an Honorary Doctorate of Laws in 2011, and he has been inducted into the Canadian Tourism Hall of Fame.
 In 2013, he was presented with the IMEX Academy Award in Europe.
 Antonson is also a recipient of the Queen Elizabeth II Diamond Jubilee Medal.